Seriously, Dude, I'm Gay: Announcement and reception

-Seriously, Dude, I'm Gay drew sharp criticism from advocacy groups, including the media monitoring organization GLAAD.
-Fox provided GLAAD with an advance copy of the special; upon review, the organization condemned it as "an exercise in systematic humiliation".
-The organization specifically cited dialogue in which the contestants described their experiences as their "worst nightmare" and being "trapped in gay hell".
-The organization further criticized the special's general premise, in which they claimed it was offensive and could potentially increase violence against gay people.
+The special drew sharp criticism from advocacy groups, including the media monitoring organization GLAAD.
+Fox provided an advance copy of the special to GLAAD who, upon review, condemned it as "an exercise in systematic humiliation".
+The organization specifically cited dialogue in which the contestants described their experience on the special as their "worst nightmare" and being "trapped in gay hell".
+The organization further criticized the special's premise, in which it claimed that the special was offensive and could potentially increase violence against gay people.
 GLAAD's entertainment media director, Stephen Macias, further claimed that the special embodied "ludicrously sophomoric notions of what it is to be gay".
 In addition to the special's content, the organization also criticized the language used in its press release, specifically the line that described a panel of gay men as a "jury of their queers".

-In response to GLAAD's comments about Seriously, Dude, I'm Gay, several of the special's producers and actors—many of whom were gay themselves—voiced their own criticism toward the organization.
-Creative consultant Christian McLaughlin accused GLAAD of attempted censorship.
-He commented, "Our primary purpose was to be funny, but if people actually got to see the show, they would probably be more tolerant of gay people in the future."
-Executive producer Ray Giuliani described the special as a "joke" and stated that GLAAD's belief that the special would cause harm to gay people was baseless.
-Under the impression that both contestants were homophobic, Giuliani further explained that the producers intended for the contestants to have "walked away learning something about what it feels like to be a gay man in the middle of a straight world".
-Larry Anderson, one of the two contestants, claimed that the special helped him conquer his own homophobia, adding that he had many meaningful interactions amongst himself and his coaches.
+Several of the special's producers and actors voiced their own criticism toward GLAAD.
+Executive producer Ray Giuliani and creative consultant Christian McLaughlin claimed that the special was meant to be humorous, with McLaughlin accusing GLAAD of censorship.
+Giuliani explained that the producers intended for the homophobic contestants to have "walked away learning something about what it feels like to be a gay man in the middle of a straight world".
+Larry Anderson, one of the contestants, claimed that the special helped him overcome his own homophobia; he highlighted several meaningful interactions he had with his coaches.
 Jackie Beat, a drag performer and one of the coaches, criticized GLAAD's stance on the special and claimed that it did not portray gay people in a negative manner.
-Byram similarly expressed her disappointment with the negative reception the special garnered, in which she claimed that "TV and the FCC [are] very sensitive right now".
+Byram similarly expressed her disappointment with the special's negative reception, in which she claimed that "TV and the FCC [are] very sensitive right now".